etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 Etcd [transport security](https://etcd.io/docs/v3.4.0/op-guide/security/) and certificate based authentication have been supported as well.
-The `Client::Client` could accept arguments `ca` , `cert` and `key` for CA cert, cert and private key files for the SSL/TLS transport and authentication.
+The `Client::Client` could accept arguments `ca` , `cert` and `privkey` for CA cert, cert and private key files for the SSL/TLS transport and authentication.
-Note that the later arguments `cert` and `key` could be empty strings or omitted if you just need secure transport and don't enable certificate-based client authentication (using the `--client-cert-auth` arguments when launching etcd server).
+Note that the later arguments `cert` and `privkey` could be empty strings or omitted if you just need secure transport and don't enable certificate-based client authentication (using the `--client-cert-auth` arguments when launching etcd server).